 Meet Sally Copus.
 She’s a mum, designer and the creator of ‘lil Fairy Door, a magical door children can attach to their bedroom wall allowing fairies to come and visit.
-This ‘lil idea has already sparked an abundance of joy and imagination in the lives of children across the globe and especially in kids who need it most.
-Now, Shark Tank’s Naomi Simson and Glen Richards are also ‘lil Fairy Door fans, investing $325k each into Sally’s business.
-Proof perhaps that fairies do in fact exist...
+This ‘lil idea has already sparked an abundance of joy and imagination in the lives of children across the globe, but especially for kids who need it most.
+Now, Shark Tank’s Naomi Simson and Glen Richards are also ‘lil Fairy Door fans, investing $325k each into Sally’s business; proving perhaps that fairies do in fact exist...

 1. Tell us a bit about yourself and what you were doing before starting ‘lil Fairy Door.

 “I’ve always loved anything creative, especially seeing my little ones using their imagination.
 This, and a fairy crazy four year old, started me on the road to designing a range of miniature ‘lil Fairy Doors so that children can ‘invite the fairies into their home'.”

 2. Tell us about the lightbulb moment that sparked the ‘lil Fairy Door idea.

 “I was madly trying to put together a fairy party for my daughter’s fourth birthday, browsing google images for anything that might work and stumbled across the idea of the Fairy Door.
 I spent the next few nights creating one (in secret of course) and the response from my daughter was amazing.
 Our life changed from that moment on.
 I instantly saw that every little person needed to be able to invite the fairies into their home.”

 3. What were your first steps in getting the idea out there and how has the business grown over the years?